imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

 Normal detectors would be fed with a reference to the image data *for this very single frame*.
 Here we do not care for image content, so it is not there.
 But we will speak of this more when discussing the factory.

-Because TrackMate can also be tuned to operate only on a ROI, the instance receives an {% include github repo='imglib' path='core/src/main/java/net/imglib2/Interval.java' label='Interval' %} that represent the bounding box **in pixel coordinates** of the ROI the user selected.
+Because TrackMate can also be tuned to operate only on a ROI, the instance receives an {% include github repo='imglib ' path='core/src/main/java/net/imglib2/Interval.java ' label='Interval ' %} that represent the bounding box **in pixel coordinates** of the ROI the user selected.
 Here, we just use it to center the spirals.

 Because we must store the *physical coordinates*' in the spots we create, we need a calibration array to convert pixel coordinates to physical ones.
 That is the role of the `double[]calibration` array, and it contains the pixel sizes along X, Y and Z.

-#### The {% include github repo='imglib' path='algorithms/core/src/main/java/net/imglib2/algorithm/Algorithm.java' label='Algorithm' %} methods.
+#### The {% include github repo='imglib ' path='algorithms/core/src/main/java/net/imglib2/algorithm/Algorithm.java ' label='Algorithm ' %} methods.

 `checkInput()` checks that the parameters passed are OK prior to processing, and returns `false` if they are not. `process()` does all the hard work, and return `false` if something goes wrong.

 If any of these two methods returns `false`, you are expected to document what went wrong in an error message that can be retrieved through `getErrorMessage()`.

-#### The {% include github repo='imglib' path='algorithms/core/src/main/java/net/imglib2/algorithm/OutputAlgorithm.java' label='OutputAlgorithm' %} method.
+#### The {% include github repo='imglib ' path='algorithms/core/src/main/java/net/imglib2/algorithm/OutputAlgorithm.java ' label='OutputAlgorithm ' %} method.

 This one just asks us to return the results as a list of spots.
 It must be a field of your instance, that is ideally instantiated and built in the `precess()` method.
 The `getResult()` method exposes this list.

-#### The {% include github repo='imglib' path='algorithms/core/src/main/java/net/imglib2/algorithm/Benchmark.java' label='Benchmark' %} method.
+#### The {% include github repo='imglib ' path='algorithms/core/src/main/java/net/imglib2/algorithm/Benchmark.java ' label='Benchmark ' %} method.

 Well, we just want to know how much time it took.
 Note that all of these are the usual suspects of an ImgLib2 generic algorithm, so they should not confuse you.